 Configure AWS VPC Default Network ACLs

 The aws:ec2/defaultNetworkAcl:DefaultNetworkAcl resource, part of the Pulumi AWS provider, adopts a VPC’s default network ACL into Pulumi management, allowing you to define ingress and egress rules declaratively.
-This guide focuses on three capabilities: adopting the default ACL with standard AWS rules, creating asymmetric traffic patterns, and blocking all traffic to enforce explicit ACL usage.
+This guide focuses on three capabilities: adopting default ACLs with standard AWS rules, creating one-way traffic patterns, and enforcing explicit ACL assignment.

 This resource adopts an existing default ACL rather than creating one.
-Every VPC has a default ACL that AWS creates automatically.
-When Pulumi first adopts the ACL, it immediately removes all existing rules, then creates only the rules you specify.
+Every VPC has a default ACL that Pulumi takes over when you define this resource.
+When adoption occurs, Pulumi immediately removes all existing rules before applying your configuration.
 The examples are intentionally small.
-Combine them with your own VPC and subnet configuration.
+Combine them with your own VPC and subnet infrastructure.

 Adopt the default ACL with AWS default rules

-When you create a VPC, AWS provisions a default network ACL with permissive rules that allow all traffic.
-Teams often adopt this ACL into management to detect drift when rules change outside of infrastructure code.
+When you create a VPC, AWS automatically creates a default network ACL that allows all traffic.
+Teams often adopt this ACL to detect drift when rules change outside of infrastructure code.

 import * as pulumi from "@pulumi/pulumi";